ljgoe/One-Button-To-Join-emulator/README.md

 ## Notes

 Due to browser JavaScript sandboxing and lack of CORS support on Cisco TelePresence, only limited error detection is possible.
-Sorry!

 ## Built With